NeCTAR-RC/bumblebee/README.md

   them anymore.
 * Earlier versions of Django are end-of-life.

 Bumblebee relies on OpenStack Keystone, Nova, Cinder and Neutron to carry out its VM-related activites.
 Setting up of an OpenStack environment is beyond the scope of this humble README but we invite users to evaluate one of the deployment projects.
 Docs for those are available for example for the Yoga release [here](https://docs.openstack.org/yoga/deploy/).
 Please use the linked webpage to navigate to the current release as needed.

-Bumblebee expects to have a set of OpenStack application credentials set for interacting with the OpenStack APIs.
+Bumblebee uses a single OpenStack application credentials for interacting with the OpenStack APIs.
 When launching desktops, it will look for a volume with a given name and provision a clone of it, which is then used as the boot source for a VM instance, provisioned on a defined private network.

 Bumblebee uses Guacamole to connect to remote virtual desktops.
 Guacamole has to have access to the instance network to connect to it via RDP port 3389.
 Thus, all of routing, security groups and firewall settings must allow this.

 The instance's image has to have RDP installed and configured to launch at